 That’s where I eventually “settled” with Cottonwood Campground in Joshua Tree National Park.
 Located in a Bortle 3 zone – 2 hours from my current residence.
 The light pollution in the distance from Indio and Mexicali is still evident, and some portions are still washed out, but it’s a huge difference versus the Bortle 4-5 skies.
 This gives me a “dark enough” sky for my standards especially when it comes to imaging.

 It remains my go to spot for convenience and ease, but is it truly a dark sky?
-No. My surroundings are still easily visible, and I have noticed the Cottonwood sky slowly getting brighter compared to a decade ago thanks to more people moving to the Coachella Valley cities – thanks a lot, urban sprawl!
+No. When my eyes are properly adapted, my surroundings are still vaguely visible, and I can still safely move around open spaces without too much trouble – though I would still use a red light to navigate around foliage and avoid sharp plants.
+I have also noticed the Cottonwood sky slowly getting brighter compared to a decade ago thanks to the Coachella Valley and Imperial County towns/ Mexicalli growing in population – thanks a lot, urban sprawl!

 Because it’s a very popular camping site that fills up, I’ve had plenty of nights where attempts at serious observing or imaging were made almost impossible by nearby campers constantly shining lights at me, cars passing by long after dark, or people who constantly keep their campfires going – which ruin my exposures and dark adaptation.
 I don’t fault people for it; they just don’t know any better!